Dhvani-intwala/India-Independence/README.md

 ### **Fonts**

-[Google Fonts](https://fonts.google.com/) was used to source the font styles used throughout the website:
+[Google Fonts](https://fonts.google.com/) was used to source the font styles used throughout the website :
-- italic : section headings
+- cursive : section headings
-- sans-serif : Used for main body text and the logo
+- sans-serif : used for main body text and logo

-These fonts were chosen to be in keeping with the style of the website; clean and simple.
+These fonts were chosen to keep the website style as clean and simple.
 They were also chosen to ensure maximum accessibility.

 ## Features
 ### **Existing Features**
 The website has four main pages which are accessible to the users, which are the home page, history of India page, Resources page, and Contact page.
-There is also a thank you page which only appears when the user submits the contact form.
+There is also a thank you page which only appears when the user submit the contact form.

 - All pages include the features Logo, navigation bar, and footer.
    - Logo: The Logo of Indian Freedom fighters gives the user a clear idea of what this website is all about.
 Here is the Logo shown below.

    ![screenshot of the freedom-fighter's Logo](assets/Readme-images/Logo-Freedom-Fighter.png)

    - Navigation bar: The navigation menu allows users to move through the different pages on the website.
-Navigation links are to the right side: history , resources, and contact.And on the left side there is website logo , clicking on the logo will take the user to the home page.
+Navigation links to the right side are: history , resources, and contact.
+And on the left side there is website logo , clicking on the logo will take the user to the home page.

     ![screenshot of the freedom-fighter's navigation bar](assets/Readme-images/menubar.png)